JeremyWurbs/transformers/README.md

 learning features that seem useful for clustering 3's, while being much less helpful for clustering 6's.

-This trend is transferred through blocks.
+In this case, this trend appears to transfer through blocks.
 That is, in the second MHA block (i.e. `block 1`), the first `head 0` still seems helpless in helping to identify 3's, while even better at identifying 6's, as well as other digits.
 The second head, `head 1`, is likewise still poor at identifying 6's, while even better than the first block at identifying 3's.

-Note that this behavior is somewhat expected, as even though there is an MLP layer between the individual blocks, which will spread information between the heads, it is still the case that the representations are likely to be highly correlated between aligned heads.

 For explicit implementation details, refer to the [visualizer demo](./scripts/visualizer.py) to recreate the above plots, or the